Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Experiments

-\paragraph{\Acrlongpl{lt} are in the Pruning Solution Basin} Investigating paths between different solutions is a popular tool for understanding how various points in parameter space relate to each other in the loss landscape~\citep{Goodfellow2014,Garipov2018,Draxler2018,Evci2019,Fort2020deep, Frankle2019linearmode}.
-For example, \citet{Frankle2019stabilizing} use linear interpolations to show that \glspl{lt} always go to the same basin when trained in different data orders.
+\paragraph{Experimental Setup} To investigate the relationship between the pruned and \gls{lt} solutions we perform experiments on two models/datasets: a 95\% sparse LeNet5\footnote{Note: We use ReLU activation functions, unlike the original architecture~\citep{lecun1989backpropagation}.} architecture~\citep{lecun1989backpropagation} trained on MNIST (where the original \gls{lt} formulation works, i.e.\ $K=0$), and an 80\% sparse ResNet-50~\citep{resnet} on \imgnet~\citep{imagenet} (where $K=0$ doesn't work~\citep{Frankle2019stabilizing}), for which we use values from $K=2000$ ($\approx$\engordnumber{6} epoch).
+In both cases, we find a \gls{lt} initialization by pruning each layer of a dense \gls{nn} separately using magnitude-based iterative pruning ~\citep{gupta2018}.
+Further details of our experiments are in \cref{sec:experimentaldetails}. \paragraph{\Acrlongpl{lt} Are Close to the Pruning Solution} We train 5 different models using different seeds from both \emph{scratch} (random) and \gls{lt} initializations, the results of which are in \cref{subfig:mnistl2table,subfig:imagenetl2table}.
+These networks share the same pruning mask and therefore lie in the same solution space.
+We visualize distances between initial and final points of these experiments in \cref{subfig:mnistmds,subfig:imagenetmds} using 2D \acrfull{mds}~\citep{Kruskal1964mds} embeddings. \textbf{\textit{LeNet5/MNIST}}: In \cref{subfig:mnistl2table}, we provide the average L2 distance to the pruning solution at initialization ($d_{init}$), and after training ($d_{final}$).
+We observe that \gls{lt} initializations start significantly closer to the pruning solution on average ($d_{init}=13.61$ v.s.\ $17.46$).
+After training, \glspl{lt} end up more than 3$\times$ closer to the pruning solution compared to scratch. \textbf{\textit{Resnet-50/\imgnet:}} We observe similar results for Resnet-50/\imgnet. \Glspl{lt}, again, start closer to the pruning solution, and solutions are 5$\times$ closer ($d_{final}=39.35$ v.s.\ $215.98$).
+These results explain non-random initial loss values for \gls{lt} initializations~\citep{Zhou2019deconstructing} and their inability to find good solutions if repelled by pruning solutions~\citep{maene2021}. \Glspl{lt} are biased towards the pruning solution they are derived from, but are they in the same basin?
+Can it be the case that \glspl{lt} learn significantly different solutions each time in function space despite being linearly connected to the pruning solution? \paragraph{\Acrlongpl{lt} are in the Pruning Solution Basin} Investigating paths between different solutions is a popular tool for understanding how various points in parameter space relate to each other in the loss landscape~\citep{Goodfellow2014,Garipov2018,Draxler2018,Evci2019,Fort2020deep, Frankle2019linearmode}.
+For example, \citet{Frankle2019stabilizing} use linear interpolations to show that \glspl{lt} always go to the same basin\footnote{ We define a basin as a set of points, each of which is linearly connected to at least one other point in the set.} when trained in different data orders.
 In \cref{subfig:mnistinterpolation,subfig:imagenetinterpolation} we look at the linear paths between pruning solution and 4 other points: \gls{lt} initialization/solution and random (scratch) initialization/solution.
 Each experiment is repeated 5 times with different random seeds, and mean values are provided with 80\% confidence intervals.
 In both experiments we observe that the linear path between \gls{lt} initialization and the pruning solution decreases faster compared to the path that originates from scratch initialization.
 After training, the linear paths towards the pruning solution change drastically.
 The path from the scratch solution depicts a loss barrier; the scratch solution seems to be in a different basin than the pruning solution\footnote{This is not always true, it is possible that non-linear low energy paths exist between two solutions~\citep{Draxler2018,Garipov2018}, but searching for such paths is outside the scope of this work.}.
 In contrast, \glspl{lt} are linearly connected to the pruning solution in both small and large-scale experiments indicating that \glspl{lt} have the same basin of attraction as the pruning solutions they are derived from.
 While it seems likely, these results do not however explicitly show that the \gls{lt} and pruning solutions have learned similar functions.